jaredly/j2/Roadmap.md

 Ok yeah the deal is, the peggyjs parser doesn't have types associated.
 So I need to build up the "parsed types" by hand.
+OHWAIT jk I've definitely built autotypes and autowhatsits from the grammar.
+Awesome.

+OK
+so
+(grammar -> ast w/ typescript types of it) nowww I need a transformer, for the ast.
+Can we just assume that ... one ast node maps to one tst node? maybe I can just ... "declare" the kind of thing that I'll map to.

+CAN I
+declarative the pretty-printer
+in such a way
+that I can infer the grammar?
+OR
+declarative the grammar
+on the flip side

+side note, checking out Roc's "tag"s.
+Which are like my records/enums, a little bit I think. except they're a ton more permissive.

+# V0

+numbers + builtin ops

+(.jd -> ast -> tast -> ir -> .ts)

+# V1

+define, id(pattern)

+# V2

+???